 Why I Decided To Be A Stay-At-Home Wife

 (With No Kids!)

-In a way, I felt encouraged to be a homemaker, not only from my family and those around me but also a calling from God.
+In a way, I also felt encouraged to be a homemaker, not only from my family and a few others but also as a calling from God.
 I felt that He had this path in life planned out and meant for me.
-The desire was so much stronger to go down this road than any other, so I knew it had to be a calling.
+The desire was so much stronger to go down this road than any other.

 “The homemaker has the ultimate career.
 All other careers exist for one purpose only – and that is to support the ultimate career. ”― C.S.
 Lewis

 During our engagement, Matt and I discussed our goals, our dreams, and what we expected from each other once we were married.
 At this time, I breached the topic of me possibly staying at home.
 As I listed all the benefits – along with all the things I would do, what I wanted to pursue, and any other future passions – I waited for the denial.
 Thoughts of, “We need the extra income”, or “There’s no reason for you to stay home all day, women can work now” were flooding my mind.

 To my surprise, Matt was all for it!
 No hesitation what-so-ever and was even ecstatic at the idea!
 This, in turn, made me thrilled.
 His response was so unexpected.
 What made him agree so quickly, I do not know.
 Perhaps I did convince him and he thought it was truly a great idea, or maybe, just maybe, God planted the seed in some way beforehand.